-Boost your leadership and technology acumen to benefit your school in the online Master of Education in Curriculum and Instruction with a concentration in Technology Integration at Southern New Hampshire University.
+Boost your leadership and technology acumen to benefit your school in the online Master of Education in Curriculum and Instruction with a concentration in Technology Integration program at Southern New Hampshire University.
 The Master in Curriculum and Instruction online program is designed to align with 21st century learning.

 The technology integration concentration coursework will teach you how to assess and integrate technology into your lessons to improve student learning.
 Discover how to work within a school's current administrative and resource structure to maximize the effective use of technology in the classroom.
 You'll increase your marketability by learning the latest advancements in curriculum instruction.

-The online MEd in Curriculum and Instruction program with a concentration in technology integration includes eight core education courses and three courses specific to technology integration.
+The online MEd in Curriculum and Instruction program with a concentration in technology integration includes nine core education courses and three courses specific to technology integration.
 Upon completion of the online curriculum and instruction master's program, you will be prepared to:

 Candidates must also submit an acknowledgement form and professional resume.
 Additional forms may be required depending on your background.

-The MEd in Curriculum and Instruction program with a technology integration concentration is designed for certified teachers or select K-12 professionals who are leading in the area of curriculum and instruction.
-The program includes 11 courses, three of which are focused on technology integration.
+The Master in Curriculum and Instruction online degree with a technology integration concentration is designed for K-12 educators who are leading in the area of curriculum and instruction.
+The program includes 12 courses, three of which are focused on technology integration.

 This course involves the study of the use of technology in elementary and secondary classrooms.
 Students learn strategies for effective integration of technology into the curriculum.
 This includes learning such things as how to promote and demonstrate effective use of digital and Web 2.0 tools, how to manage the digital portfolio process, how to utilize assistive technologies.
 Federal and state legislation will be reviewed including New Hampshire Department of Education Information and Communication Technologies (ICT) program and the National Education Technology Standards (NETS) for teachers and students.